svetkaa-yo/saucedemo-automation/README.md

 ## Overview

-I have created several automated test cases for https://www.saucedemo.com/ demo website.
+I have created several automated test cases for the https://www.saucedemo.com/ demo website.
 It features a simple e-commerce-style interface that allows users to simulate logging in, adding products to a shopping cart, and completing transactions.

 ## The Structure